Methotrexate and Folate: Can You Take Them Together?

 Why is this important?

 Methotrexate is the anchor drug for rheumatoid arthritis and is used long-term for many other autoimmune conditions.
-Side effects are the most common reason patients stop the medication, and discontinuation often means losing disease control and turning to more expensive or higher-risk alternatives.
-Folate supplementation roughly halves the rate of treatment discontinuation due to side effects in RA, which makes it one of the most cost-effective interventions in rheumatology.
+Side effects are the most common reason people stop taking it, and stopping often means losing disease control and moving to more expensive or higher-risk alternatives.

-Timing matters.
-If folic acid is taken on the same day as methotrexate, particularly within a few hours, it can compete with methotrexate for cellular uptake and theoretically reduce efficacy.
-Most rheumatology guidelines avoid co-administration on the methotrexate day for this reason, even though the practical magnitude of efficacy loss at low folic acid doses is small.
+Timing is the part people get wrong.
+If folic acid is taken on the same day as methotrexate, it can compete with the drug for uptake into cells and may reduce its effect.
+For this reason rheumatology practice consistently avoids same-day folate, even though the practical size of any efficacy loss at supplementation doses appears small.

-For cancer chemotherapy, the picture is reversed.
-High-dose methotrexate regimens for leukemia, lymphoma, osteosarcoma, and other malignancies depend on full folate antagonism for efficacy.
-Routine folic acid supplementation would compromise the treatment.
-Instead, leucovorin (folinic acid) rescue is given on a strict schedule after the methotrexate infusion to limit toxicity without canceling the therapeutic effect.
+Cancer chemotherapy is the opposite situation.
+High-dose methotrexate regimens for leukemia, lymphoma, osteosarcoma, and other cancers rely on full folate antagonism to work.
+Adding ordinary folic acid would undercut the treatment.
+Instead, oncologists give folinic acid (leucovorin) rescue on a precise schedule after the infusion to limit toxicity without canceling the therapeutic effect.

 What should you do?